rjzupkoii/PSU-CIDD-Malaria-Simulation/documentation/developer.md

 This will generate a PNG file containing a node graph of where most of the simulation's time is spent during execution along with the percentage of time spent in a given function.

-Note that `valgrind` adds **considerable** overhead to the execution of the simulation so it is highly recommended that profiling be limited to small simulations.
+Note that `valgrind` adds **considerable** overhead to the execution of the simulation, so it is highly recommended that profiling be limited to small simulations.

+### Valgrind under WSL 2 with CLion integration

+When using CLion as an IDE, integration with Valgrind is possible.
+Presuming that WSL 2 has been enabled and `valgrind` has been installed, CLion simply needs to be informed of the path under WLS 2 via **File > Settings > Build, Execution, Deployment > Valgrind** and the path will typically be `/usr/bin/valgrind`.

 # Troubleshooting